This Creamy Italian Quinoa Soup is not only amazingly delicious, but it’s also packed with protein, fiber and essential vitamins and antioxidants.

 - Quinoa is not a low-carb food.
 But it is a great source of protein and fiber.

 To even further pack this quinoa soup with beneficial nutrients, I’m using some of my homemade bone broth.
-It’s packed with collagen which is amazing for your joints, and can be made so easily in either the slow cooker or instant pot.
+It’s packed with collagen which is amazing for your joints, and can be made so easily.
+Take your pick of either my slow cooker bone broth or instant pot bone broth.

 If you’d prefer a vegetarian soup, you can swap in vegetable stock for the chicken broth or bone broth.
 This soup is actually perfect for vegetarians because it’s a great meat-free meal that’s still packed with protein.